-GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, will be effective for financial reporting periods beginning after June 15, 2016.
-This Statement will establish rules on reporting OPEB plans administered as trusts that provide benefits on behalf of governmental entities.
-This Statement is not considered to have a material impact on the System's financial statements.
+GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, was effective for financial reporting periods beginning after June 15, 2016.
+This Statement established rules on reporting OPEB plans administered as trusts that provide benefits on behalf of governmental entities.
+This Statement did not have a material impact on the System's financial statements.

 GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, will be effective for financial reporting periods beginning after June 15, 2017.
 This statement outlines reporting by governments that provide OPEB to their employees and for governments that finance OPEB for employees of other governments.
-This Statement is not considered to have a material impact on the System's financial statements.
+This Statement is not expected to have a material impact on the System's financial statements.